Question: What exactly does this Aviation Science program aim to deliver?

 Question: Can I use my VA Benefits to pay for flight training?

 Answer: Currently, Veteran Affairs is in the midst of significant regulatory changes.
 Please contact OCC VA Services to find out the latest updates regarding our status with the VA.

 Question: Can I use financial aid to pay for flight training?

 Answer: You will need to declare Aviation Science your major area of study.
-You will also have to sign up for the Certificate of Acheivement or A.S.
+You will also have to sign up for the Certificate of Achievement or A.S.
 Degree in Aviation Science to be eligible for financial aid.
 Financial aid may not be available for individual courses without a plan to graduate with a certificate or degree in Aviation Science.
 Final approval will only be through the financial aid office.
 Please see our financial aid representatives for current information regarding this area of study.

 Question: Is the program impacted and how do I apply?

 The program is not impacted however flight lab admission is limited.
-You can satisfy degree requirements without completing the flight lab electives, however flight lab electives are required for licensing.
+You can satisfy degree requirements without completing flight lab electives, however flight lab electives are required for licensing.
 To apply for the program follow the normal college application and enrollment process.

 Question: Can I get the VA or use my GI/BILL to fund my flight training?

 Orange Coast College has restructured the Aviation Science program to return to a student-centered approach to flight training.
 This enhanced flexibility fulfills our mission to accommodate a broad range of students.
 Our focus on your needs will bring you the proficiency to achieve your goals and prepare you for an outstanding career in this high-growth industry.